nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Not finished/Computational methods for Material science/Molecular dynamics/How to evaluate temperature and pressure in a given ensemble.md

 $$ {f}_{ij,\alpha} = \frac{\partial u(r_{ij})}{\partial r_{ij,\alpha}} =- {f}_{ji,\alpha}  $$

 Where we defined the quantity per component $\alpha=x,y,z$.
-Proof of this formula is given [[Projects/Numerical methods for soft matter/Monte Carlo methods/Estimators of the mean and the variance]]
+Proof of this formula is given [[Projects/Numerical methods for soft matter/Monte Carlo methods/Random numbers generation/Estimators of the mean and the variance]]